Janina Korolewicz-Waydowa

 Janina Korolewicz-Waydowa (1875–1955) was a Polish soprano and opera director, the world's first female opera house director.

 Life

-Janina Korolewicz-Waydowa was born in Warsaw on 3 January 1875 or 22 December 1876, the daughter of Piotr Korolewicz, an official, and Ewa née Teraszkiewicz.
-She trained under Walery Wysocki at the Lviv Conservatory.
+Janina Korolewicz-Waydowa was born in Warsaw on 3 January, 1875 or 22 December, 1876, the daughter of Piotr Korolewicz, an official, and Ewa née Teraszkiewicz.
+She trained under Walery Wysocki at the Conservatory of the Galician Music Society in Lwów/Lemberg.